mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 This is just one function, but it's one that stuck with me for a wide range of reasons.
 What the function does is converting a datum object into an item.
 What's a datum?
-Where here it starts.
+Well here it starts.
 It seems like the library author at one point re-decided his approach.
 It must have started out with accepting a string and then wrapping it in an object that has a value attribute (which is the string) and a token array which are the